This easy to make Spice Autum Tea is also ideal for holiday parties.

 (Best not to make your batch of Easy to Make Spice Autumn Tea with the optional brandy.
 You don’t want to mix cold medicine and alcohol!)

 Looking for more tea recipes?
-Try this Two Melon Iced Tea recipe.
+Try this Iced Tea Sangria recipe.

 - 2 cinnamon sticks (plus more for garnish)